Black-headed Gull

 Chroicocephalus ridibundus

-The Black-headed Gull is a charismatic, chocolate-hooded visitor that brings a touch of the coast to our inland parks and gardens.
-Known for their intelligence and social nature, these 'dainty' gulls are a favorite for backyard observers.
+The Black-headed Gull is a lively and charismatic visitor that brings a touch of coastal energy to inland gardens and parks.
+Famous for its chocolate-brown summer mask and its clever 'dancing' for worms, this adaptable bird is a favorite for backyard birdwatchers.

 Quick Identification